ustunb/reachml/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2308.12820-b31b1b.svg)](https://arxiv.org/abs/2308.12820)
 [![CI](https://github.com/ustunb/reachml/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/ustunb/reachml/actions/workflows/ci.yml)

-`reach-ml` is a library for recourse verification.
+`reachml` is a library for recourse verification.

 ## Background

-*Recourse* is the ability of a decision subject to change the prediction of a machine learning model through actions on its features. *Recourse verification* aims to tell if a decision subject is assigned a prediction that is fixed.
+*Recourse* is the ability of a decision subject to change the prediction of a machine learning model through actions on their features. *Recourse verification* aims to tell if a decision subject is assigned a prediction that is fixed.

 ## Installation